wouterj/symfony-docs/book/validation.rst

 --------------

 In some cases, you want to validate your groups by steps.
 To do this, you can use the ``GroupSequence`` feature.
-In this case, an object defines a group sequence , which determines the order groups should be validated.
+In this case, an object defines a group sequence, which determines the order groups should be validated.

 For example, suppose you have a ``User`` class and want to validate that the username and the password are different only if all other validation passes